The Story in Sebastiao Salgado’s workers

 It is easy to understand his choice of focus.
 Boardroom meetings and paper-filled offices do not make unusual photographic subjects compared to literal manual work.
 Physical labor provides close and relatable views of the spectrum.

-You will be taken through an intimate journey of hardworking individuals; From men in sulfur ores with bare hands to the workers in Brazil’s largest and most dangerous mine.
+You will be taken through an intimate journey of hardworking individuals, From men in sulfur ores with bare hands to the workers in Brazil’s largest and most dangerous mine.
 The stories told are barely clean or organized.
 Most of the photos involve dirty, oily, textured, sweaty events.

 This book has pieced together photos collected within six years, between 1986 and 1992.
-The duotone images elaborate the experience regarding travel that this author has experienced.
+The duotone images elaborate on the experience regarding travel that this author has experienced.
 It comes with extended captions for historical and geographical facts about the pictures.
 This is a story of resilience and labor.

 Review